InfinitiBit/graphbit/docs/user-guide/embeddings.md

 # Embeddings

 GraphBit provides vector embedding capabilities for semantic search, similarity analysis, and other AI-powered text operations.
-This guide covers configuration, usage, and best practices for working with embeddings.
+This guide covers configuration and usage for working with embeddings.

 ## Overview